circleci/circleci-docs/jekyll/_cci2/ios-codesigning.md

 {: #adding-match-to-the-fastlane-lane }
 {:.no_toc}

 On CircleCI, Fastlane Match will need to be run every time you build and sign your app.
-The easiest way to simply add the `match` action to the lane which builds your app.
+The easiest way to do this is to add the `match` action to the lane which builds your app.

 **Note:** For the `match` action to work correctly, you *must* add `setup_circle_ci` to `before_all` in your `Fastfile`.
 This ensures that a temporary Fastlane keychain with full permissions is used.
 Without using this you may see build failures or inconsistent results.